Raptus/raptus.AzureBicep/az_files_mon_alert_dynamic_nonfree/readme.md

 - Find the API Connection office365-connection (Status: Error)
 - Click Edit API connection -> Authorize -> Sign in -> Save

-### 3. Check the ressources for errors, run a test
+### 3. You can change quota and naming setting

+- Go to Azure Portal -> Resource Group "RG-RCHKMONALERT"
+- Find the Automation aa-storage-monitor
+- Click on "Shared Resources" -> "Variables"